Best 40 S&W Ammo For Self-Defense & Target Practice

 Specs

 This is the most expensive on our list, but it's also one of the most trusted by shooters everywhere.
-Critical Defense is the fastest round and only 11 ft-lbs of energy less than the Winchester USA Ready Defense 170gr.
+Critical Defense is one of the fastest rounds and is produced by a trusted brand.

 Best 40 SW Ammo for Self Defense

-The 40 Smith & Wesson is a favorite for personal protection because it has less recoil than the 45 ACP or 357 magnum, yet it offers more stopping power than the 9mm.
-It's a happy medium between some of the most popular concealed carry calibers.
+The 40 Smith & Wesson is a favorite for personal protection because it has less recoil than the 45 ACP or 357 Magnum, yet it offers more stopping power than the 9mm.
+It's a happy medium between some of the most popular concealed carry cartridges

 While individual purchases can add up in cost, buying in bulk offers a more affordable solution.
 We recommend considering our bulk 40 S&W ammo for great value and quality.